Juncus xiphioides

-Juncus xiphioides, commonly known as the irisleaf rush, is a species of rush in the Juncacae family.
+Juncus xiphioides is a species of flowering plant in the family Juncaceae.
+It is sometimes referred to by the common name Irisleaf Rush.
 A perennial rush found growing in creek beds and freshwater marshlands of the Southwestern United States.
 It can be grown for phytoremediation or ornamental purposes.

-The Latin name derives from jungere ("to join or bind") as the stems were used for binding and xiphos ("sword") for its blade shaped leaves.
+The scientific name derives from the Latin jungere ("to join or bind"), as the stems were used for binding; and the Greek xiphos ("sword"), for its blade shaped leaves.

 Description

 The plant can have multiple flat shoots growing off of one main stem.
 The stem grows vertically from 30 to 90 cm tall, with leaves growing at the base and top of stems in an alternate distichous arrangement.
 The leaves can grow to 40 cm long with a tapering shape that can be 14 mm at the widest point and 4 mm at the slimmest.
 The leaves predominantly appear green in color but can appear to be slightly red.

 The plant's inflorescence has multiple branchlets, each with multiple flowering heads, growing off the main stem.
 The flowers usually remain enclosed in their bracts, only opening about 1-2 mm when the perianth spreads.
 The flowers inside are small and green, while the bract is green with a reddish tip.
 The flowers can range from a spherical to a more oblong shape and be 7-11 mm in diameter.